HOW ARE THE APPLICATIONS PROCESSED?

 - The final decisions also take into consideration the overall quality of each application in relation to all the others.
 Societal aspects and aspects of arts policy and research policy are taken into account, too.

 All applications are handled confidentially.
-Persons involved in processing and evaluating the applications do not publicly discuss any applicant’s characteristics, personal circumstances or any information relating to any applicant’s economic situation.
+Persons involved in processing and evaluating the applications do not publicly discuss any applicant’s characteristics or personal circumstances or any information relating to an applicant’s economic situation.